Density of wave fronts: Abstract

 \section{Abstract}

 We prove that wave fronts on a flat torus become dense.
-As a corollary, wave fronts become dense for a square billiard or for the geodesic flow on the flat Klein bottle or the surface of a three dimensional cube.
+As a corollary, wave fronts become dense for a square billiard and for the geodesic flow on the flat Klein bottle and for the surface of a three dimensional cube.